GravityPDF/gravity-pdf/README.txt

 3. The configuration.php file allows you to easily assign PDFs to Gravity Forms

 == Changelog ==

+= 3.7.6 =
+* Bug - Resolve mPDF PHP7 image parsing error due to a change in variable handling.

 = 3.7.5 =
 * Housekeeping - Tweak mPDF package to be PHP7 compatible.